rusticstuff/simdutf8/README.md

 implementations are then accessible via `simdutf8::(basic|compat)::imp::x86::(avx2|sse42)::validate_utf8()`.

 ## When not to use
-If you are only processing short byte sequences (less than 64 bytes), the excellent scalar algorithm in the standard library is likely faster.
-Also, this library uses unsafe code which has not been battle-tested and should not (yet) be used in production.
+This library uses unsafe code which has not been battle-tested and should not (yet) be used in production.

 ## Minimum Supported Rust Version (MSRV)
 This crate's minimum supported Rust version is 1.38.0.

 ## Benchmarks
+TBD!
 The benchmarks have been done with [criterion](https://bheisler.github.io/criterion.rs/book/index.html), the tables are created with [critcmp](https://github.com/BurntSushi/critcmp).
 Source code and data are in the [bench directory](https://github.com/rusticstuff/simdutf8/tree/main/bench).